Jeanine Áñez: Beni gubernatorial campaign

-Arrest and prosecution (2021–present)
+Arrest and prosecution (2021–2025)

 Apprehension

 On the afternoon of 12 March 2021, the Prosecutor's Office issued an arrest warrant against Áñez, five of her former ministers, and multiple former members of the high command of the armed forces.
 The news was broken by Áñez herself, who published a photo of the document through her social networks, where she also denounced that "the political persecution has begun".
 The charges against her for conspiracy, sedition, and terrorism stemmed from the coup d'état case, filed by former MAS deputy Lidia Patty in December of the previous year.
 The move came as a surprise as that case was initially designed to prosecute members of the military and police for requesting Morales' resignation.

 At around 1:00 p.m., police surrounded Áñez's residence in Trinidad, but she was not found in her home, and a citywide search was carried out. Áñez's nephews—Juan Carlos and Carlos Hugo, who were at her house at the time—were apprehended during the operation, accused by the Prosecutor's Office of hindering police work.
 After thirty-six hours in police custody, the Beni Fourth Criminal Investigation Court returned their freedom under alternative measures.
 Upon being released, Juan Carlos denounced that he had been forced through torture to disclose Áñez's location: "The policemen grabbed me and put me in the van without asking me anything, they took me to a room ... where they put a bag over my head and beat me.
 They wanted me to tell them where my aunt was, if I didn't, they were going to keep hitting me".
 At dawn the following day, officers discovered Áñez hidden at a relative's home—presumed to be her mother—and she was placed under arrest.